mattiadr/MALstreaming/README.md

 </details>
 <br>

+Some anime services do not give an estimate for the time until next episode, so I use [anichart](http://anichart.net) to get the time remaining.
+For it to work correctly you need to visit anichart and change the setting "Outgoing Anime Links" to MyAnimeList instead of AniList.
+The script will automatically open, load and finally close the anichart tab whenever needed.

 MangaDex has a few issues:
 - you need to visit MangaDex and filter the language you want to be displayed or it will be random
 - the timer estimate is often inaccurate, especially if a chapter is "locked" for the next days